owneraio/finp2p-ethereum-adapter/specs/design.md

 ## Operator Allowance

-As the interaction with token contracts (such as ERC20) occurs through the FinP2P operator contract rather than directly by the investor, a preliminary allowance step becomes necessary.
-There are a few ways to achieve this:
+In the context of interacting with token contracts, such as ERC20, via the FinP2P operator contract, an essential step involves the establishment of an allowance.
+This procedure is fundamental for enabling the FinP2P operator contract, which acts as an intermediary, to manage token transactions on behalf of the investor.
+This facilitation can be achieved through two primary methods:

-1. The token contract enables support for FinP2P and includes the FinP2P operator contract as a default allowed operator for token holders.
+1. **Direct Authorization by the ERC20 Issuer**: In scenarios where the ERC20 token issuer integrates support for FinP2P, the FinP2P operator contract may be designated as a default allowed operator for token holders within the token's architecture.
+This integration permits token holders to authorize the movement of value via signed FinP2P transactions seamlessly.
-2. The investor grants approval for the transfer in advance using ERC20 allowance.
+2. **Investor-Initiated Allowance** Alternatively, investors have the option to proactively grant the operator contract permission to handle their tokens transfer approval by employing the ERC20 allowance mechanism.
+This approach requires an action from the investor to set up the allowance in favor of the FinP2P operator contract.

+Addressing the system's security and the role of allowances:
+- **Granting of Allowance**: The allowance is strictly granted either natively by the token issuer as part of the token's operational design or directly by the investor.
+Unauthorized parties cannot unilaterally establish this allowance.
+- **Mandatory User Signatures**: Despite the allowance mechanism, the FinP2P operator contract is meticulously designed to require and verify user signatures for any value transfer.
+This step is crucial for maintaining transaction authenticity and security.
+- **Online Requirement and Custody Solutions**: It is acknowledged that setting an allowance necessitates online interaction with the blockchain.
+To facilitate this, custody solutions can be employed to securely set the allowance while also managing offline signature requirements, thus ensuring direct access to public chains.

-Importantly, this doesn't compromise the security scheme of token transfers.
-The signature verification process within FinP2P ensures that only coordinated and authorized transactions are executed, maintaining the integrity of the overall process.
+Crucially, within the scope of cross-chain Delivery versus Payment (DvP) transactions, the security framework of token transfers remains intact.
+The FinP2P platform's signature verification mechanism guarantees that all transactions are both coordinated and authorized, thereby preserving the integrity of the entire process